Prozi/detect-collisions/README.md

 ### 3. Updating the Collisions System

+- After body moves, its bounding box in collision tree needs to be updated.

+- **This is done under-the-hood automatically when you use setPosition()**.

 Collisions systems need to be updated when the bodies within them change.
 This includes when bodies are inserted, removed, or when their properties change (e.g. position, angle, scaling, etc.).
 Updating a collision system can be done by calling `update()` which should typically occur once per frame.
 Updating the `System` by after each position change is **required** for `System` to detect `BVH` correctly.

-After body moves, update its AABB (bounding box):

 ```js
 system.updateBody(body);